phammings/clothing-store/README.md

 - When an admin upload a new item to the store, it may take up to 30 mins for the store to update.
 To avoid this, re-run the server backend.
+- If you cannot  upload any item images as admin, you must change file permissions of static.asset.images to be able to read, write, execute.